riley-mitchell/VH-360-degrees/README.md

 ## Repository Navigation ##
 To view our project using this repository, simply fork a copy, go to the pages section in the settings, then set select the main branch and click visit site.

+## MVP Progress ##
+Our project is now nearing completion.
+The site is capable of showing videos and images, and we are working on allowing users to send in content.
+Some features that have yet to be finalized are the login feature, the dashboard, and the contact page.
+The contact page will be completed very soon and we are using EmailJs to create this feature. the Login and dashboard feature go hand-in-hand and can be installed as soon as we put in payment information in to google cloud.